Random matrix ensembles and integrable differential identities: Orthogonal ensemble and integrable differential identities

 For any $m\in\mathbb{N}_{0}$, we can thus project both the left and right hand sides of~\eqref{eq:Pw} onto $P_{m}(z)$ with respect to the inner product~\eqref{eq:poly_ortho_zero}.
 This gives a set of identities leading to the expressions~\eqref{eq:w_initial} (see Appendix \ref{app:field_variables} for full details).
 Hence, the theorem is proven. \end{enumerate} \end{proofC}

-The chain~\eqref{pfaff_lattice} is equivalent to the equation~\eqref{eq:even_Pfaff_Lax_equation}, i.e.\ the first flow of the Pfaff hierarchy reduced to even times.
+The chain~\eqref{pfaff_lattice} is equivalent to the equation~\eqref{eq:even_Pfaff_Lax_equation}, i.e.\ the first flow of the {even Pfaff hierarchy}.
 Although the reduction procedure described above is similar to the derivation of the Volterra hierarchy~\eqref{Volterraeq} from the Toda hierarchy in the case of the unitary ensemble, the result is significantly different.
-Indeed, the chain~\eqref{pfaff_lattice} constitutes a system in infinitely many components, whilst the Volterra hierarchy is a family of scalar equations.
-Higher equations of the reduced even Pfaff hierarchy can be written in a similar fashion as the first one, although the calculations involved become rapidly more and more cumbersome.
+Indeed, the chain~\eqref{pfaff_lattice} constitutes a system in infinitely many components, whilst the Volterra hierarchy is a family of scalar equations. {Higher equations of the even Pfaff hierarchy can be written following a similar procedure although calculations are much more involved}.

 As shown in Section~\ref{sec:SME_Pfaff}, the entries $w^{\ell}_n(\mathbf{t})$ of the Pfaff lattice Lax matrix~\eqref{eq:even_Pfaff_Lax_matrix} can be interpreted as observables of the orthogonal ensemble calculated as a particular solution of the set of differential equations~\eqref{pfaff_lattice}.
-The required particular solution is fixed by the initial condition, i.e. the values $ w^{\ell}_n(\mathbf{0})$.
-Hence, the explicit evaluation of the initial condition (associated with the orthogonal ensemble) allows us to completely specify $w^{\ell }_n(\mathbf{t})$ as the solution to the initial value problem for the reduced even Pfaff hierarchy.
+The required particular solution is fixed by the initial condition, i.e.\ the values~$ w^{\ell}_n(\mathbf{0})$.
+Hence, the explicit evaluation of the initial condition (associated with the orthogonal ensemble) allows us to completely specify $w^{\ell }_n(\mathbf{t})$ as the solution to the initial value problem for the even Pfaff hierarchy.
 As discussed below, the explicit form of the initial condition is crucial for the construction of the singular asymptotic expansion required to characterise the solution in the thermodynamic limit.
 This will be the focus of Section \ref{sec:thermolimit}.

 We emphasise that the mapping between Toda and Pfaff lattice~\cite{Adler2000_skew} specified by the relations~\eqref{eq:hermite_skew_orthoQ} also holds in general for $\mathbf{t} \neq \mathbf{0}$.
 Specifically, the polynomials $q_n(z; \mathbf{t})$, skew-orthogonal with respect to the scalar product~\eqref{eq:skew_prod}, can be expressed in terms of orthogonal polynomials with scalar product